Rubber (2010 film): Plot

 Robert locates the woman at a nearby motel and enters the room next to hers.
 He kills the motel's maid after she throws him out of the room.
+The accountant, also residing in the motel, gets a call from someone he addresses as "master" and, after hanging up, starts butchering a turkey.
 Sheriff Chad arrives at the scene to investigate the string of murders.
-Meanwhile, the in-film audience, having starved for two days, are given a turkey by the accountant, but they begin to suffer intense abdominal pain.
-While questioning the motel owner, Chad suddenly stops upon hearing an alarm go off, indicating that the audience have started to succumb to the poison-laced turkey.
-He urges the other characters to go home, telling them the film is over as the audience is dead, but the accountant informs him that an audience member who uses a wheelchair had not eaten turkey.
+Meanwhile, the accountant visits the in-film audience and throws the cooked turkey towards them, who devour it aggressively, having been starved for two days.
+Later, all but the one spectator who did not eat any turkey begin to suffer intense abdominal pain.
+While questioning the motel owner, Chad suddenly stops upon hearing an alarm go off, stating to the motel owner that the audience has started to succumb to the poison and tells him to go home.
+He says this to his fellow police officers too and tries to convince them that nothing is "real" by having one of them shoot him and reveal the maid's corpse as alive, and while he does survive "fatal" shots accompanied with blood, the corpse is still dead and the accountant informs him of the one still alive spectator.
 As an embarrassed Chad resumes his investigation, he witnesses Robert kill the motel owner and leads the cops on a "tire hunt".
-The accountant attempts to poison the wheelchair-using audience member, but he becomes hungry and eats the poisoned food and dies.
+The accountant attempts to persuade the wheelchair-using audience member into eating food, but becomes hungry himself, eats the poisoned food and dies.

-Robert comes across a group of people burning a large pile of tires, resulting in him going on a killing spree for three days.
-Chad lures the tire into a trap using dynamite on a mannequin dressed as the woman.
-Robert blows up the mannequin's head, but the dynamite fails to detonate.
-The man who uses a wheelchair mocks the sheriff for the botched trap, enraging Chad enough to destroy Robert with a shotgun off-screen and tossing the tire's carcass at the man, who continues to criticize him for the anticlimax.
+Robert comes across a group of people burning a large pile of tires and goes on a 3-day killing spree.
+Chad lures the tire into a trap using dynamite on a mannequin dressed as the woman and equipped with a remote speaker the woman is speaking through in order to aggravate Robert.
+The wheelchair user demands a quicker ending to the "film" from Chad, who increases the trap's aggression; Robert blows up the mannequin's head, but the dynamite fails to detonate.
+The man who uses a wheelchair mocks the sheriff for the botched trap, leading Chad to destroy Robert with a shotgun off-screen and tossing the tire's carcass at the man, who continues to criticize him for the anticlimax.
 Robert is reincarnated as a tricycle and kills the man in the wheelchair before recruiting an army of tires on his way to Hollywood.

 During the credits, the opening scene plays again, but this time from different angles, revealing that Chad is not speaking to anyone.